 Blood clots in the leg veins are a common hazard for broken hip surgical procedures.
 They may at times run through the heart to the lungs and cause pulmonary embolisms.

 Misalignment of implants

 Misalignment of the implants can lead to loosening, undue wear, pain, and post-surgery hip dislocation.

 There are also incidents when a discrepancy arises between the reach of one leg compared to the other.

 Infections are not as common as late onset infection or even a superficial infection, despite the fact that antibiotics are administered before, during and post-op.

-Over the longer term, Implant loosening from the bone can pause a most concerning problem.
+Over the longer term, implant loosening from the bone can occur.
 Loosening can be the result of infection but usually it is or the result of faulty techniques during surgery.